truar/gcp-learning/gcp-cloud-architect-coursera/1-core-infrastructure/README.md

 ## Hybrid and multi-cloud computing
-Problems with classic on-premises environment: take from months to years to be able to reallocate power processing (buying new servers, installing apps and depenencies, network configuration...)
+Problems with classic on-premises environment: take from months to years to be able to reallocate power processing (buying new servers, installing apps and dependencies, network configuration...)

-But you can't always go from onpremises to cloud computing.
+But you can't always go from on-premises to cloud computing.
 So how can you achieve it gradually ?
 Move your components at your own pace, and keep part of the systems on your premises

 **Anthos** is a hybrid and multi cloud solutions.
 Anthos framework rests on kubernetes and Google Kubernetes deployed on-prem.